santhoshnumberone/Radimal-Ready-VetXray-Analyzer/README.md

 Due to the size of the image data (~4.2 GB), the image files are not included in this repository.

-To run the project, you need to download the `sample.zip` file, which contains the X-ray images, from the Kaggle page of the **NIH Chest X-ray Dataset Sample**.
+To run the project, you need to download the `sample.zip` file, which contains the X-ray images, from the Kaggle page of the [NIH Chest X-ray Dataset Sample](https://www.kaggle.com/datasets/nih-chest-xrays/sample?resource=download).

 1. Download the `sample.zip` file.
 2. Unzip the contents and place the `images` folder directly into the `data` directory of this project.